aiman-al-masoud/deixiscript/README.md

 JS doesn't need to know about is-a relationships, just has relationships.
 Default fillers can be computed in recomputeKb() as a result of new is-a relationships.
 To Accomplish this everything must be the same.
-Only "Thing", no "Panel", and when visible-cum-attached is set to true a div is created
+Only "Thing", no "Panel", and when visible-cum-attached is set to true a div is created.

+Only fixed positioning (absolute coordinates), on single root object.

 ### event handler